mcdemarco/the-new-kitchen-cookbook/bread/pagnotta.md

 1. Let the biga warm up some (if it was refrigerated).
 2. Mix the yeast into the warm water in a small bowl and let sit 15 minutes.
 3. Mix the gluten, flour, and salt in a large bowl.
 Don't forget the gluten.
-4. Add the remaining ingredients to the flour and mix with a spoon until incorporated.
+4. Add all remaining ingredients (except cornmeal) to the flour and mix with a spoon until incorporated.
 5. Knead by hand in the bowl for 5 minutes.
 6. Knead on a floured surface for about 15 minutes.
 7. Transfer to an oiled bowl (flipping to coat with oil) and cover.